MASantos/DragonCompSci/Concurrent_Programming/Readme.md

 making both just but two ends of a spectrum of possible concurrent programming models.
 All three calls are part of the same family of system calls.
 This family includes as well [other calls](https://en.wikipedia.org/wiki/Clone_(Linux_system_call)#Variants).

+You can find all the source files of the code commented here at this [GitHub repository](https://github.com/MASantos/DragonCompSci/tree/master/Concurrent_Programming).

 # Index: <a name="idx"></a>

 1. [The Multi-Process, aka. (ehem) Parallel, aka.
 Concurrent "Hello World!""](#helloworld)